 Super soft and moist coconut carrot cake cupcakes are loaded with coconut, sweetened with brown sugar, and flavored with warm spices.
-They’re topped with silky smooth cream cheese frosting– like carrot cake in cupcake form!
-If you aren’t a fan of coconut, see my recipe notes.
+They’re topped with silky smooth cream cheese frosting—like carrot cake and coconut cake in one!

 Why You’ll Love These Coconut Carrot Cake Cupcakes

 - Garnished with cream cheese frosting

 If you’re looking for traditional cupcakes without the coconut flavoring, here are my regular carrot cake cupcakes.
 Very similar to today’s recipe!

 Let’s be honest.
 Carrot cake is only good if it’s spiced and if it’s moist.
 Under-spiced carrot cake tastes like nothing.
 Dry carrot cake tastes like you forgot you were baking a cake and frosted a vegetable instead.
 I encourage you to stick to my recipe below for best results!
 From the oil and brown sugar to the eggs and Greek yogurt, there are many moist-makers in these coconutty carrot cupcakes.

 Carrots: Pick up whole carrots and freshly grate them at home.
 Carrots that you buy pre-shredded are much drier and thicker than freshly grated carrots.
 Use those and you’ll miss out on a ton of moisture, not to mention experience large chunks of carrot in each bite.